wp-plugins/quick-featured-images/README.txt

 * The plugin was released.

 == Upgrade Notice ==

+= 9.1 =
+Added option in 'Set, replace, remove' to find first image in galleries, fixed bug and warning, some improvements

 = 9.0 =
 Tested successfully with WP 4.1, added filter for audio and video file types in 'Set, replace, remove', made Featured Image column sortable by image, fixed minor bugs.